googleapis/nodejs-firestore/api-report/firestore.api.md

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@code" is not defined in this configuration
 //
 // @beta
-function arrayContains(fieldName: string, element: Expression): FunctionExpression;
+function arrayContains(fieldName: string, element: Expression): BooleanExpression;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen